mnzmii/mnzmii/README.md

 </div>

+### <div align="center">Hello There, I'm Nazmi !👋 </div>

-### <div align="center">I am Nazmi, a full-time Network & Computer Security student at Universiti Teknologi Malaysia Johor Bahru👨‍💻  </div>
+- 🎓 I'm a full-time student at Universiti Teknologi Malaysia Johor Bahru, majoring in Computer Science with a focus on Computer Network & Security.

 - 🔭 Take a look of my [E-Portfolio](http://mnzmii.github.io)

-- 🌱 I’m currently learning on Web Development
+- 🔍 Currently exploring the fascinating realms of networking protocols, cybersecurity, and web development.

-- ❓ You can contact me at [nazmi-04@graduate.utm.my](mailto:nazmi-04@graduate.utm.my) for any inquiries
+- 📫 You can reach me via [nazmi-04@graduate.utm.my](mailto:nazmi-04@graduate.utm.my) for any inquiries

-- ⚡ Achievement: I used to get Straight A with CGPA 4.0 when I was in Foundation level especially in Computer Science subject
+- 🏆 **Achievement Unlocked:** I am pleased to share that I achieved straight A's with a GPA of 4.0 in my foundation studies.
+This achievement reflects my dedication to academic excellence and my desire to learn the fundamentals of computer science.

 <br/>